giordanidev/aion-classic-mods-py/README.md

 > TESTED ON WINDOWS 10 22H2 for Aion Classic NA and Aion Classic EU.

+> This APP does NOT "modify" the game files as per say other than the Chat Filter.
+It grabs other ORIGINAL files from a different region and replaces them.

 ## BACKUP IS NOT YET IMPLEMENTED.
 YOU WILL LOSE YOUR ORIGINAL FILES IF YOU RUN THE APP.
 - If you want to backup your files, go to GAME_FOLDER/l10n/[LANGUAGE]/ and copy the following folders to a backup folder:
   - sounds/voice